 - Issue their own bills of lading

 - Set their own selling rates for shipments

 - Purchase transportation services from carriers

-Even though operators with this kind of license cannot perform the aforementioned three activities, they can collect commissions from carriers after they facilitate the shipping process and documentation.
+Although operators with OFF licenses aren’t allowed to do any of the three activities above, they can collect commissions from carriers after they facilitate the shipping process and documentation.

-According to the FMC, there are two types of application fees, namely electronic and paper.
-The electronic application fee is $250 while the paper one is $1962.
+According to FMC, there are two types of application fees for an electronic version and paper version.
+Electronic costs $250 while the paper one is $1962.

 Aside from the application fee, NVOCCs and freight forwarders must submit acceptable proof of financial responsibility in the form of surety bonds, which will be discussed below.